extraextraolq/Discord-Webhook-Spammer-Open-Sourse-/README.md

 Last Updated: June 8 2026
 File Type: Windows Batch File (.bat)

-This is a Windows Batch script (.bat file) that performs [briefly describe what your batch file does].
+This is a Windows Batch script (.bat file)
 It is designed as a practical example for learning Windows batch scripting, command-line automation, and system administration concepts.

 Educational Purpose Only